Voodoo-999/gpt_from_scratch/README.md

 ## Features
 - Train a GPT on any text file you provide.
-- Minimal implementation with token + positional embeddings and multi-head self-attention.
+- Minimal implementation with char level token + positional embeddings and multi-head self-attention.
 - Fully in Colab — no setup required.

 ## Notes